tomortonbew-personal/interview-coach-skill/references/commands/pitch.md

 **What Interviewers Listen For in TMAY**: Communication clarity, narrative coherence, role relevance, self-awareness, energy.
 NOT a chronological resume walkthrough.

 **Common Mistakes**: Too vague, too long, no differentiator, no CTA/hook, sounds rehearsed, me-centered, jargon-heavy, chronological trap.

+**The "Arrogant Doctor" Anti-Pattern** (Andy Raskin, strategic narrative consultant, via Lenny's Podcast): The default self-pitch structure most candidates use — "I have X years of experience, here's my skill set, here's why I'm better than other candidates" — is what Raskin calls the "arrogant doctor" (problem → my solution → why mine is better).
+It sets candidates up for bragging and feature-comparison against other candidates.
+The alternative: lead with the shift in your field.
+"The old game was [X], the new game is [Y], and my career has been about [Y]."
+This positions the candidate as part of a movement, not as a product on a shelf.
+As Raskin puts it: "This structure is about defining a movement, and that's very different from 'Hey, I'm going to solve your problem.'"

+**The Insight-Led Pitch** (April Dunford, author of *Obviously Awesome*, via Lenny's Newsletter): Don't start with credentials (that's a "feature walkthrough").
+Start with your unique insight about the role, industry, or function — "From working with [type of company], I've learned that [unique insight about what drives success in this space]."
+Then map the alternative approaches and their tradeoffs to demonstrate strategic thinking.
+Then define what a "perfect world" looks like — and show how your background delivers it.
+Dunford's key reframe: "The candidate's real competition is not other candidates — it's 'no decision.'
+Hiring managers are scared of making a bad hire.
+Your job is not to prove you're the best; it's to help them confidently decide you're the right choice."

+**Superpower Identification** (Donna Lichaw, executive coach, author of *The Leader's Journey*, via Lenny's Podcast): For candidates who struggle to articulate what makes them different, use Lichaw's superpower exercise: (1) Recall a peak experience from childhood that totally lit you up, (2) Recall a peak experience from the last ~10 years of work, (3) Map your meandering path into your current role, (4) Lay these three stories on top of one another — your superpowers appear at the intersections.
+Don't accept generic labels like "I'm a strategist" — dig into the specific superpower ("she was great at connecting things together — themes, trends, people to ideas").
+As Lichaw notes: "Pull your superpowers out of your stories from your past, your present, and then figure out how to transpose them to your future."

 ---